 The first, gua, means to rub or to scrape, and the second, sha, is the name given to the distinctive type of red dotting and discoloration that appears at the skin surface during and after treatment.
-Gua sha therefore means to rub out sha.
+Gua sha, therefore, means to rub out sha.

 Gua sha is typically performed by rubbing a smooth-edged instrument across the skin surface where a subcutaneous injury or imbalance resides.
 When treatment is effective, distinctive reddening of the skin, known as sha, is observed.
 This is a positive response and brings the immediate and lasting benefit of dispelling wind, reducing heat and inflammation, eliminating coldness, and releasing pain from the superficial and deeper levels of the body.

-Gua sha is used to treat many acute and chronic health problems including colds and flu, fever, headache, indigestion, dizziness, injury, joint pain, fibromyalgia and heat exhaustion.
+Gua sha is used to treat many acute and chronic health problems including colds and flu, fever, headache, indigestion, dizziness, injury, joint pain, fibromyalgia, and heat exhaustion.
 It is also commonly performed to relax tight and aching muscles and to relieve tiredness and fatigue, emotional stress.
 The stroking action of gua sha to the points and channels can also be practiced as a health enhancement method, and can even be performed through light clothing (without the intention of raising sha).

-Gua sha is applied primarily on the back, neck, shoulders, buttocks and limbs.
+Gua sha is applied primarily on the back, neck, shoulders, buttocks, and limbs.
 Thicker oil is spread over the area to be rubbed.
-The instrument is held comfortably in the hand and the practitioner usually makes 10 to 30 strokes in a downward direction away from the head.
+The instrument is held comfortably in the hand and the practitioner usually takes 10 to 30 strokes in a downward direction away from the head.
 A simple measure to be certain the force used is correct is to ask the person receiving if they are comfortable with the pressure.
 For best results, gua sha is emphasized on both local and distal acupuncture points determined by diagnosis.

 After gua sha:

 Allow the receiver to rest for a while and give him or her a glass of warm water.